C3/clojure-integrity-api/README.md

 # Java/Clojure API For the Integrity Web Service.
 Currently only the search components of the API are considered stable.

+This software is provided for the convenience of developers looking to integrate with an Integrity instance from a JVM environment.
+It is provided freely with minimal restrictions on its usage (see copyright notice below).
+We hope you find it useful.

+Happy hacking,
+C3 Products

 ## Java usage:
 For a Java environment, a jar is provided that includes all dependencies, just add it to the classpath